Loading...

 Renewal & CE Requirements

-Verified2 years (biennial); expires December 31 of odd-numbered years
+Verified2 years (biennial); licenses expire at close of December 31 in all odd-numbered years

 Renewal Period